 Learning methods and activities

 Introduction to NTNU and to the academy.
-Start-up workshop with an external course leader (guest artist, curator, etc).
+Start-up workshop (can be with an external course leader, guest artist, curator, etc).
 Students work in small groups both inside and outside the academy.
 Key words: collaboration, group discussion, experimentation, process.